 Your career in constant motion

 Having a clear career progression framework in place is critical for employee engagement and performance.
-Over time and with growth, we upgraded the old and introduced new processes to facilitate the career development of Infinum employees in our agency setup.
+Over time and with growth, we have upgraded existing processes and introduced new ones to facilitate career development of Infinum employees within our agency setup.

-To ensure our people can grow and develop as Infinum does, we needed a framework that could scale accordingly.
+To ensure that our employees can grow and develop alongside Infinum, we needed a framework that could scale accordingly.

 Progression framework by Infinum